andrey-yemelyanov/web-crawler/README.md

 ### Crawl the web using several seed URLs and implement URL filtering
 Sometimes a single seed URL is not enough to discover the whole site or a group of sites.
 So it is a good idea to have multiple seed URLs.
 URL filtering based on a pattern is also beneficial.
 Say you want to crawl the entire English Wikipedia.
 Then you are only interested in pages following this pattern: https://en.wikipedia.org/wiki/[article-name].
 But you want to ignore pages with metadata e.g. https://en.wikipedia.org/wiki/Portal:Current_events or https://en.wikipedia.org/wiki/Special:WhatLinksHere/Java_(programming_language).
 These pages are not interesting for indexing.
-### Pay attention to robot.txt
+### Pay attention to robots.txt
 Current implementation of the crawler is not very polite.
 ### Make search REST API more production grade
-Implement logging, security, API limiter, etc.
+Implement logging, security, API rate limiter, etc.